-1. How much does a DUI raise your insurance in California?
+1. How much does a DUI raise my insurance in California?

-Driving under the influence of alcohol or drugs causes car insurance rate increases of up to 165%.
-And people with repeat DUI offenses may see their car insurance premiums double or triple.
+Driving under the influence of alcohol or drugs causes car insurance rate increases of up to 148%.
+If you have repeat DUI offenses, you may see your car insurance premiums double or triple.

-But average rates vary depending on the company, which is why drivers should comparison-shop auto insurance quotes for the best rates.
+Average rates vary depending on the company, so you should compare auto insurance quotes for the best rates.

-The following are some cheap car insurance companies for drivers convicted of a first-time DUI in California:
+The following are some cheap car insurance companies if you are convicted of a first-time DUI in California:

 DUI Car Insurance Provider | Average Annual Car Insurance Costs After DUI |